Azure/kubernetes-hackfest/labs/best-practices/operators/README.md

 * In our lab, we will use Anchore for some quick testing. https://anchore.com/opensource

+    > Note: This lab will require working from your local machine and NOT the Azure Cloud Shell.

+    * Install anchore with helm

+        ```bash
+        helm install --name anchore-demo stable/anchore-engine
+        ```

+    *

 ### Upgrade Kubernetes Regularly
 - - -